 Some physical activities that could help promote a faster metabolism include:

 Consider discussing the changes you plan to make to your daily physical activity and weight loss goals with your healthcare provider before starting a new fitness program.
 They may be able to provide helpful resources and insights specific to your weight, body composition, and metabolism.
+Additionally, access to online weight loss providers via telemedicine appointments make it easy to get professional advice without leaving your home.

 Experiencing changes in your weight or energy levels and aren’t sure why?
 The Everlywell at-home Metabolism Test lets you check 3 key hormones commonly associated with metabolism and weight to help narrow down possible causes and determine whether a hormone imbalance may be affecting your metabolism.
 Note that this test does not give you a measurement of your metabolic rate.